Cherreads

 She turned to look at us the moment we entered the room, and she frowned as she noticed how dirty we were—or more precisely, how dirty Tizmilly was.

 "My!
 Tizmilly!
-Are you okay?"
-She gasped and rushed toward Tizmilly.
+Are you okay?" she gasped and rushed toward Tizmilly.
 She checked Tizmilly's condition, wiping Tizmilly's cheeks with her apron.

 "I-I am okay, Mrs. Roost.
 I am just a little tired..."
 Tizmilly muttered with a vague blush on her cheeks.

-Then my Mother looked at me and narrowed her eyes.
+Then my mother looked at me and narrowed her eyes.
 "And you, Theo!"

 "Don't worry, Tizmilly is strong.
 And we were not dating..."
 I answered, looking at Tizmilly to seek her help, and Tizmilly nodded in response.

-But My mother seemed to be still unsatisfied even after that.
+But my mother seemed to be still unsatisfied even after that.

-"Here, Tizmilly, too!"
-My mother giggled with a bit too wide smile, clearly having a good time.
+"Here, Tizmilly, too!" my mother giggled with a bit too wide smile, clearly having a good time.

 "Ah-ah...
-M-mrs. Roost?"
-While Tizmilly could only blushing, '!?' marks popped out of her head.
+M-Mrs. Roost?"
+While Tizmilly could only blush, '!?' marks practically popped out of her head.

-"We have to return to the Academy...
-Right?"
+"We have to return to the Academy... right?"
 Tizmilly muttered.

 I nodded before opening my mouth.